Ultimate guide to making more money as an electrician

 Check out this guide for average salary, qualifications, and money-making ideas you can try.Find electrician jobs

-In Australia, electricians earn an average of $40 to $50 per hour, depending on skill level, speciality, and work location.
+In the UK, electricians earn an average salary of £32,540, though this also depends on your skill level, speciality, and where you work.

 Electrician work is highly specialised and can be dangerous, so licensing requirements tend to be strict.
-While it varies across jurisdictions, to get your licence and work as an electrician, you should generally follow this route:
+While it varies across jurisdictions, you can explore the following routes to get licensed and work as an electrician:

 What qualities make a good electrician?
 You need logical and analytical thinking from technical knowledge to find and resolve faults.
 You also need to be able to apply techniques that will help you maintain safety.